Tilanwishwajith-ai/Tilanwishwajith-ai/README.md

 ---

-### **Fun Facts**
-- 🏆 I enjoy participating in hackathons and have won awards for innovative projects.
+🏆 I enjoy participating in hackathons and have won awards for innovative projects.
-- 🎨 I love designing UI/UX prototypes in my free time.
+🎨 I love designing UI/UX prototypes in my free time.
-- 🚴‍♂️ Cycling is my favorite way to unwind and stay active.
+🏏 Cricket is my favorite sport, and I never miss a match!
-- 🌍 I speak Sinhala, English, and a bit of Tamil.
+🌍 I speak Sinhala, English, and a bit of Tamil.

 ---